taiwan-kotlin-user-group/emoji-jvm-string/README.md

 ```

 ## Issue
-* Why not just one Emoji class ?
+Q: Why not just one Emoji class ?
-  * all enum in one .kt is will exceed jvm limit 64K
+> All enum in one .kt is will exceed jvm limit 64K.